data.table Exercises: 12 High-Performance Data Manipulation Problems, Solved Step-by-Step

 Click to reveal solution

 Explanation: .() is shorthand for list() inside j.
 When j returns a list, data.table builds a new table with those columns.
 Existing columns like model and mpg are referenced by name; new columns get a name via =.
-Because we assigned the result to my_result, the original dt_cars is untouched — no := was used.
+Because we assigned the result to my_result, the original dt_cars is untouched, no := was used.

-Exercise 3: Compound conditions with %chin%
+Exercise 3: Compound conditions with precedence

 From dt_cars, find rows where the car is a six-cylinder (cyl == 6) OR has a manual transmission (am == 1) AND has more than 100 horsepower.
 Then keep only the columns model, cyl, hp, and am.
 Save to my_result.